Care Homes for Dementia in Topeka, KS

 Price varies widely depending on location, care required, size of the resident's living space and the level of luxury at the community.
-The price of memory care in Topeka ranges from $3,000 to $6,585 a month.
+The price of memory care in Topeka ranges from $ to $ per month, with an average cost of $.

 Facts about Topeka

 The official website for the city of Topeka is http://topeka.org.

 Topeka is represented by City Manager Larry E. Wolgastand Mayor Jim Colson.